Overview

 Using the CSI

-If you enable the CSI addon through any of the methods above, a default StorageClass named exoscale-sbs will be created in your cluster.
+If you enable the CSI addon through any of the methods above, a StorageClass named exoscale-sbs will be created in your cluster.
 Note that the reclaimPolicy is set to Delete which means, that if you delete a PersistentVolumeClaim(PVC) the backing block storage volume will be deleted automatically.
 If this is not the behaviour you expect, you will need to create and use your own StorageClass with reclaimPolicy set to Retain.

 Creating Volumes